 MACRA: CMS Quality Payment Program (QPP) Education & Support

-The new CMS Quality Payment Program established to reimburse physicians who see Medicare patients that started in 2017 is now in its fourth year.
+The new CMS Quality Payment Program established to reimburse physicians who see Medicare patients that started in 2017 is now in its sixth year.
 The HealthARCH team offers comprehensive education and support services to assist you in understanding this complex new model and making the right choices for you and your practice to succeed under this value-based payment system.

 For more information, please visit our MACRA page.